activeloopai/deeplake/ROADMAP.md

 We would like to abstract away as many steps as possible.
 Examples include [schema generation](https://github.com/activeloopai/Hub/pull/344) and [higher level dataset objects](https://github.com/activeloopai/Hub/issues/505).

 ### Data Out
-"Data Out" features help users stream data from Hub.
+"Data Out" features help users stream data from hub_v1.
 New features should meaningfully improve performance (benchmarking scripts can be found [here](https://github.com/activeloopai/Hub/tree/master/benchmarks).

 Currently, the process consists of:
 * Locating the relevant dataset on Hub